 Your decision here will be guided by aesthetics, by your budget, as well as the product specifications, so keep this in mind when ordering your fixtures.

 Next, let’s talk about colours and finishes.
 Aluminium frames can be anodised or powder coated in a range of colours.
-When choosing windows and doors for you home, you would want to choose a colour that suits the aesthetics of your home.
+When choosing windows and doors, you will want to choose a colour that suits your home’s aesthetics.

 The natural anodized look is a good go-to option; it is cost-effective, and is a suitable complement to modern architecture.
 The white powder coated finish is very popular for modern, bright and open-planned layouts, whereas the charcoal grey is well suited to a more dignified and professional look.
 Again your decisions will be determined by your personal taste and budget.